luismtorresv/battlesocket/README.md

 After a match starts, a thread is created to handle the game:

-- to keep and update its state (the boards of each player, whose turn is it)
+- to keep and update its state (the boards of each player, whose turn it is)

 - after action messages sent by the players (which are validated by the server and logged)